ThatCoolCoder/foss-rcas/README.md

         - stall is mushy, not sharp
         - planes feel too draggy, EG in real life the T28 carries a lot more energy and is difficult to get down, this one just mushes in
             - does it actually, though?
+            - this may have changed with the new propeller simulation.
     - make location altitude actually change air pressure (not very useful, but why not?)
     - AeroObject: needs some way of toggling on off so things like landing gear can stop being draggy
         - also would be nice to be able to do this with AeroSurfaces